PRMG Full Color Logo

 A mortgage program offered by Freddie Mac, which provides low down payment options and flexible sources of funds for low to moderate-income borrowers.

 It’s important to find the right type of loan that fits your unique financial situation.
-Contact one of PRMG’s home mortgage experts today!
+Contact one of PRMG’s home mortgage professionals today!
 We’ve been serving customers just like you for over 22 years.
-Your mortgage expert’s guidance can help you make an informed decision and secure your Conventional Loan.
+Your mortgage professional’s guidance can help you make an informed decision and secure your Conventional Loan.

 Pros of securing a CONVENTIONAL Loan